open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 r` or `p == 63`, the invariant is violated.
 In this case, implementations SHOULD honor the `sampled` flag and unset `p` from the OpenTelemetry `tracestate`.

-### Context: tracestate

-P-value and r-value are set in the OpenTelemetry `tracestate` using the identifiers `p` and `r`, each an unsigned base-16 integer.

-P-value is valid in the inclusive range `[0, 63]` (i.e., there are 64
-valid values).

-R-value is valid in the inclusive range `[0, 62]` (i.e., there are 63
-valid values).

-P-value and r-value are independent settings, each can be meaningfully set without the other present.
-The invariant between `sampled`, `p`, and `r` only applies when both `p` and `r` are present.

 #### P-value